bobshort4bobby4/PP4-Civ1/README.md

   I used the gitpod-full-template for gitpod provided by Code Institute.
   The app was built using the Django framework.
+  I used the Django setup cheat sheet provided as course material to start and set basic settings for the application.

   #### Applications Used